dan-fedramp/docs/markdown/FRMR.MAS.minimum-assessment-standard.md

 ### Expected Outcomes

 - Boundaries will include the minimum number of components to make authorization and assessment easier
-- Cloud service providers will define clear boundaries for security and assessment of offerings based on the direct risk to federal information
+- Cloud service providers will define clear boundaries for security and assessment of offerings based on the direct risk to federal customer data
 - Third-party independent assessors will have a simple well documented approach to assess security and implementation decisions
 - Federal agencies will be able to easily, quickly, and effectively review and consume security information about the service to make informed risk-based Authorization to Operate decisions based on their planned use case